loopbackio/loopback-next/examples/passport-login/README.md

   }
   ```

-The `profileFields` field above tells facebook details to return in profile data
+The `profileFields` field above tells Facebook details to return in profile data
 after authentication.
 For more information regarding the providers template, see
 http://loopback.io/doc/en/lb2/Configuring-providers.json.html.

 ### Log in with Facebook

-- Open your browser to the example app with, `http://localhost:3000`
+- Open your browser to the example app with `http://localhost:3000`
-- Click on 'Log In' from the example app header menu
+- Click `Log In` from the example app header menu
-- Click on 'Log In with Facebook' button
+- Click on `Log In with Facebook` button
 - FaceBook login page opens, enter test user-id and password
 - example app loads again on successful login
-- redirect to example app will fail if facebook did not return profile with
+- redirect to example app will fail if Facebook did not return profile with
   email-id

 ## Try it out with Google

-### Create test credentials in google
+### Create test credentials in Google

-1. Login to google developer console: https://console.developers.google.com You
+1. Login to Google developer console: https://console.developers.google.com You
-   may have to create a sample project if you are new to google developer
+   may have to create a sample project if you are new to Google developer
    console
 2. Click on `OAuth consent screen` from the left hand side navigation menu,
    select `External`, click `Create` button